Formatting a spreadsheet for import

 We can import store addresses in two formats, depending on what you have available:

-- Separate columns - If you have separate columns for different parts of each address (line 1, line 2, city, postal code, etc.), we support importing each column as a separate field.
-This is the preferred format since the locator can display addresses properly using multiple lines.
+• Separate columns - If you have separate columns for different parts of each address (line 1, line 2, city, postal code, etc.), we support importing each column as a separate field.

-- Single column - If your file has full addresses in a single column (e.g. "767 5th Avenue, New York, NY"), we support importing this format as well.
-Everything will work just fine, however the addresses will display as a single line in the locator since we don't know where to add line breaks.
+• Single column - If your file has full addresses in a single column (e.g. "767 5th Avenue, New York, NY"), we support importing this format as well.
+Optionally, if you'd like to format your addresses onto multiple lines, you can add line breaks within each address cell.
+In Excel you can add a line break with Alt+Enter (Windows) or Control+Option+Enter (Mac).

 Template files